strobelo/cis212_lab/lab7_Derek/lab7_notes.md

 <details>
     <summary>Append item to front or back</summary>
     O(1)!
-All the nodes are individual heap memory, so we can just allocate a new one and set its next to the head (to add to front) or add end's next to it (add to back).
+All the nodes are individual heap memory, so we can just allocate a new one and set its next to the head (to add to front) or set tail's next to it (add to back).
 </details>

 Think about how the complexity of other operations (like removing an element or adding an element at a specific index) might differ as well!